- New Orleans, LA

 The Chicago School of Professional Psychology

 Dr. Leonhard's areas of clinical and research interests include behavior therapy and behavior medicine with a variety of adult populations, including persons with mental retardation, severe mental illness, mood and anxiety disorders, and substance addiction.
 Dr. Leonhard has prior experience as a therapist for the Anxiety Treatment Center.
-He worked as a consultant with agencies providing residential and vocational services to persons with severe mental illness and with residential substance abuse facilities.
+He worked as a consultant with agencies providing residential and vocational services to persons with severe mental illness, with residential substance abuse facilities, and with college counseling centers.
 He also has experience working with Native Americans in Nevada and Idaho, inner city substance using homeless persons in Boston, and intercultural communication between Japanese and European-Americans.

 Dr. Leonhard's research background includes overseeing a behavior analysis lab and serving as project director on a federal substance abuse grant.
 Dr. Leonhard currently works as a consultant in the area of physical activity promotion in sedentary office work environments.
-He has graduate teaching experience in behavior therapy, statistics and research methods, ethics and the law, adult development, and in behavioral medicine.
+He has graduate teaching experience in addictions, behavior therapy, statistics and research methods, ethics and the law, adult development, and in behavioral medicine.
 Dr. Leonhard graduated from the University of Nevada-Reno in 1994.
+He is Board Certified in Behavior Therapy.

 - Education History